IDMNYU/audiolab/docs/synths.md

 <img src = "./img/groundjack.jpg" width="50%" title="Grounding cable on the rear of the Shelfisizer" alt="Grounding cable on the rear of the Shelfisizer">

-**Do not remove or replug ground wires - this may prevent the equipment from working properly.**
+**Do not remove or re-plug ground wires - this may prevent the equipment from working properly.**

 ## Random Source Serge